coatespt/cursor-twitter/SESSION_NOTES.md

 Suspect this is a phenomenon of startup from token counts on disks.
 This needs to be confirmed.

-## Ongoing Items

-- Comments Key areas need to be commented to keep out, don't touch, etc.

-- Testing has been neglected.
-Make tests around everything.

 ## Major: Improving Busy Word Detection Quality by Computing Redundantly

 This would be a significant effort.
 Interesting idea, but it's not 100% clear that it's worth doing.
 We need some investigation.